 It's starting to look like a real farm!

 Spreading compost with Norman.
-He thinks he is helping....he was not in fact helping.
+He thinks he is helping....he was not helping.

 Such lovely little seedlings.